amney/tetration-vc/README.md

 ## *Tags
-VMWare supports a number of different "tag" options in vCenter.
-This application will pull tags that are referred to in the VMWare C# client as "Custom Attributes".
+VMWare supports a number of different "tag" options across the range of virtualization products.

+This application will pull tags that are referred to in the vSphere desktop client as "Custom Attributes".

 Prior to 6.5 "Custom Attributes" are not visible in the vCenter Web Client.
 In 6.5 they are visible.
 If you are using vCenter version < 6.5 and wish to view tags in the web client, there are plugins available online to restore functionality.

+Custom Attributes are attached to a Virtual Machine and are stored in a Key => Value format.
+In Tetration, we use one annotation to represent one or more custom attribute(s).
+Multiple values will be packed together in the format `key1=val1;key2=val2;`.

+## Usage
+Inventory items will contain two new annotations: "VM Name" and "VM Tags".

+These annotations will be non-empty for matching inventory items.

+Use the "equals" operator to search inventory items with an exact Virtual Machine name:

+`*VM Name = vm-1`

+Alternatively, search for inventory items that match a Virtual Machine name
+pattern:

+`*VM Name contains vm-`

+Use the "Contains" operator to search for inventory items matching a specific key, value, or key value pair like:

+"`*VM Tags contains key2`"

+"`*VM Tags contains val2`"

+"`*VM Tags contains key2=val2`"